w3f/polkadot-wiki/kusama-guide/translated_docs/hi-IN/kusama-index.md

 Those who participated in the Polkadot sale can claim a proportional amount of KSM through the [Kusama Claims process](https://claim.kusama.network).

-For those who did not participate in the Polkadot sale, KSM are publicly available through a highly-frictional [faucet](https://github.com/kusamanetwork/faucet).
+KSM used to be publicly available through a highly-frictional faucet, but this has been decommissioned.
+Web3 Foundation is considering new ways to distribute KSM for people who need KSM to build.

 As a KSM holder, you are able to interact with all the features of the Kusama network such as staking (i.e. validating or nominating), governance, parachain auctions, basic transfers and everything else.